Pace University: Admissions

 Pace University's 2019 undergraduate admission acceptance rate was 75.9%, with admitted students having an average high school GPA of 3.4, an average SAT composite score of 1160 out of 1600 (570 Math, 590 Reading & Writing), and an average ACT composite score of 25 out of 36.

-Rankings
+Reputation and rankings

 The 2020 edition of U.S. News & World Report ranked Pace as 202nd among universities in the United States.

-Schools and colleges
+Curriculum

 The university consists of the following schools, each with a graduate and undergraduate division: